Vaibhav-12521/Problem-of-the-day-geeksforgeeks-/Counting elements in two arrays.md

-# Check if frequencies can be equal
+# Counting elements in two arrays

 ## Problem Statement
 You are given two unsorted arrays `a[]` and `b[]`.
 Both arrays may contain duplicate elements.
 For each element in `a[]`, your task is to count how many elements in `b[]` are `less than or equal` to that element.